 Following the success of the original Bratz dolls, two spin-off doll lines were created.
 Bratz Babyz featured the original characters as babies and Bratz Kidz which were six inches tall and shorter proportioned versions of the originals.
-The Babyz line was criticised by parents for being overly sexualized.
+The Babyz line was criticized by parents for being overly sexualized.
 The Big Babyz line specifically came under fire for coming with a garment that strongly resembled a thong which the company maintained was meant to keep the dolls skirts from riding up.
 Other parents found the Babyz Night Out fashion set and Brattoo Parlor playset to be inappropriate for a baby doll.

 Bratz Boyz Kids were produced in 2007 with four dolls.
 The Be-Bratz line in 2007 included a USB key to use to give the doll an online social profile and to play online games.
 The Bratzillaz witch-like Bratz were introduced in 2012.